shawninder/music/name.md

 - .life

 ## Available urls ($/month)
+- crowds-play.com  13$  Get the Crowd involved in your playlist!
 - joinplaylist.tech 5$  Join the playlist and insert your favourite tunes!
 - wedj.in 13$           Allow guests to wedge songs into your playlist
 - gimmedj.com 13$       (.org,.net 16, .app 22)